html5lib/html5lib-python/README.rst

       document = html5lib.parse(f, transport_encoding=f.info().getparam("charset"))

-When using with ``urllib.request`` (Python 3), the charset from HTTP should be pass into html5lib as follows:
+When using with ``urllib.request`` (Python 3), the charset from HTTP should be pass into html5lib as follows:-

 .. code-block:: python